All new graduate students receive advising prior to the start of their first term.

 The advising transcript is a list of the courses completed at the UO and is accessed through DuckWeb.

 The department tracks the progress of each student.
 Students can obtain a copy of their Program Degree Check by contacting the student services manager in the Department of Architecture office.

 Will I get the classes I need for my program?

 The department keeps close track of how many graduate students are in the program, where they are in the program and what the class demand is.
 This tracking allows the department to plan course offerings allowing most students get the classes they need in order to complete their programs on time.

 Master's Program Advising

 Your primary role as a student is to keep your advisor informed about matters concerning your progress toward degree completion.
-The amount of time you spend with your faculty advisor is up to you, and you are expected to take the initiative in arranging advising meetings.
-On occasion, the faculty advisor may request to meet with you.
+The amount of time you spend with your advisor is up to you, and you are expected to take the initiative in arranging advising meetings.
+On occasion, the advisor may request to meet with you.